minrk/simula-tools-meetup/2022-06-20-publish-pypi/README.md

 ---
 ## Step 1: Make your package installable

-You need structure your code in a certain way in order to make it possible to install.
-For example you might have a `setup.py` and then you can run
+You need to structure your code in a certain way in order to make it possible to install.
+You would like to be able to run
 ```
 python -m pip install .
 ```
 inside the root directory in order to install it.
 In order to do this you can
 - read the [python documentation](https://packaging.python.org/en/latest/tutorials/packaging-projects/)
 - use an existing project that you know work and modify that to you use-case
 - use a [cookiecutter template](https://cookiecutter.readthedocs.io/en/stable/README.html).
 See [this blog](https://pycon.switowski.com/03-project-structure-2-parts/cookiecutter/) for an example.